2014 San Diego Chargers Road Schedule

 see their favorite teams.
 The NFL is filled with some of the most impressive athletes in the entire world, and that's something

 that really comes through when you see the game in person.
-These players will leave your jaw on the floor.
-The receivers will
+Seeing the game on TV doesn't even compare to watching the game

-the game in person, and that's something you can see for yourself when you head out to the stadium sometime soon.
-Don't miss
+when you head out to the stadium sometime soon.

 San Diego Chargers History

-founded as the Los Angeles Chargers and first took the field 1960.
+founded as the Los Angeles Chargers and first took the field in 1960.
 The team called the City of Angels home for one year

-before moving south to San Diego.
+before moving south to San Diego, where they were welcomed with open arms.
 The team won the championship of the American Football